LibreCAD/docs/guides/dwg-edit.rst

 .. actual image size 490px x 365px

-.. admonition:: Alternate Approach

 .. sidebar:: Alternate Approach
-    :subtitle: Optional Sidebar Subtitle

     All of the above examples create the object by drawing individual lines.
 A completely different approach is to start with a *rectangle*:

     ::